-My Cat Swallowed a Foreign Object: 4 Things to Do & Dangerous Items
+My Cat Swallowed a Foreign Object: Vet-Approved Safety Guide

 Updated on

 It can be extremely concerning if your cat has swallowed a foreign object.
-It is important to act quickly, as some objects can cause serious digestive problems or obstruct the intestines.
+It’s important to act quickly, as some objects can cause serious digestive problems or even get lodged and obstruct the digestive tract.
 Here’s what to do if you encounter this situation with your cat.

 The 4 Things to Do if Your Cat Swallowed a Foreign Object